Tamuín: Tamtok

 Tamtok or Tamtoc is a site of the highest importance in the archaeological history of the Huasteca region.
 Situated in a plain within a large bend of the Tampaón River and dominated by two great natural hills which are often at first glance mistaken for pyramids, the site comprises 50 small and medium sized mounds.
 There is a ceremonial plaza bordered by 23 buildings, with five platforms for conducting rituals occupying the center, which are surrounded by 13 round habitations and two rectangular, terraced large buildings which were probably for community use.
 The complex allows one to imagine what the religious life of the noble families of Tamtok must have been like.
 They may have believed in gods and practiced a fertility cult.

 Tamtok means place of the water clouds [sic] in the Wastek language.
 It occupies 133 hectares on the banks of the Tamuín River, an hour's drive by highway from Ciudad Valles, San Luis Potosí.
 It was discovered at the end of the 19th century.
 In about 1937 the first report was made of archaeological monuments located in what was then the El Aserradero ranch, where Tamtok lies.
 In recent times, some have argued that the ancient city might have been as big as Teotihuacán.

 Between 1962 and 1965 the French archaeologist Stresser-Péan surveyed the area and conducted partial excavations.
 The work of restoration began 6 August 2001.
 Up to that point, the site had been virtually unknown.

 With an investment of 18 million pesos, in these four years of work 70 structures have been stabilized out of 255 discovered.

-Tamtok enjoyed its period of maximum splendor between 200 y 1300 A.D., during which period its population rose to 4,000.
+Tamtok enjoyed its period of maximum splendor between 200 and 1300 A.D., during which period its population rose to 4,000.
 To judge by the artefacts discovered, it was a well-organized society based on agriculture.
 In the complex, an urbanism unique in Mesoamerica has been identified.

 One characteristic that distinguishes Tamtok is the large presence of women.
 For example, 90 percent of the human remains discovered in the zone are women, and the great majority of the clay and ceramic figurines that have been found represent women.